 - When perfectly cooked, take the air-fried potato cubes in a bowl and mix with the spices, tamarind chutney, herbs and seasonings.

-This Aloo Chaat post from the blog archives first published in July 2018 has been republished and updated on 23 July 2021.
+This Aloo Chaat recipe from the blog archives first published in July 2018 has been updated and republished on April 2023.